hopeless-ponderer/random_civ_groups_0ad/README.md

 I will consider adding selection groups for [Delenda Est](https://github.com/JustusAvramenko/delenda_est), but it might be better served by another mod that overrides some of the selection groups provided here.

+## Compatibility
 Although this mod supports many other mods, it only requires basic 0ad.

+This mod alters the following javascript files:

+- gui/gamesetup/gamesetup.js
+- gui/common/functions\_utility.js
+- globalscripts/Templates.js

+Any mod that also alters any of these files will likely be incompatible.